Mattxvp/Mattxvp/README.md

 #### 📝about me

-- 🎓 I am studying Software Engineering at Unicesumar University in maringá - PR
+- 🎓 I'm studying Software Engineering at Unicesumar University in Maringá - PR
 -  👨🏻‍🎓 I'm graduated in Computer Technician by Senac -RS
 -  🚀 I'm currently leaning | **JavaScript, ReactJS, NodeJS**

-I am passionate about programming and technology.
-I am eager to learn more and more, I always try to become a better professional for both myself and the company.
+I'm passionate about programming and technology.
+I always want to learn a lot more, I always try to become a better professional for both myself and the company.
 #neverStopLearning
 ## 🌎 My social networks